hogliux/hfs2tar/README.md

 *Convert a HFS-plus volume image to a tar archive in user space*

-*hfs2tar* is a small little tool that will convert a raw image of a HFS-plus volume (including the Apple Partition Map) and convert it to a tar archive. *WARNING*: this is work in progress - there are still many limitiations.
+*hfs2tar* is a small little tool that will convert a raw image of a HFS-plus volume (including the Apple Partition Map) to a tar archive. *WARNING*: this is work in progress - there are still many limitiations.
 See Issues.

 Build Instructions
 ------------------